0110: Book

-In 2008 Belgian author Bart Van Lierde wrote the crime novel 0110: the premiss is a terrorist act during the 0110 concerts in Antwerp.
+In 2008 Belgian author Bart Van Lierde wrote the crime novel 0110: the premise is a terrorist act during the 0110 concerts in Antwerp.
 The main question is which political party ordered the attack: Vlaams Belang, as this party is convinced that the concerts are held to influence the outcome of the municipal elections; or the other parties, as the outcome indeed may be influenced if Vlaams Belang will be found guilty.